 What should you expect in the session?

 Counselling is a very personal experience and so it is important that you should feel comfortable with your counsellor.
 Our first session will be a chance for you to consider what you would like to address in therapy and what you wish to achieve during your sessions.
 I may have been recommended to you by a friend, relative or medical professional.
-Please be assured that all of the discussions that you and I have will be private and nothing will be divulged to the referee.
+Please be assured that all of the discussions that you and I have will be private and nothing will be divulged to the referee or anyone else.
 Everything that is said in the counselling room is confidential and you can feel confident that whatever you tell me will be kept between us, except in some very exceptional circumstances which I will explain to you.